Garage Workshop and Basement Layout

 We took a standard 24x24' double-car garage and designed the space to accommodate a nifty shop and the team had to think mobility, double duty, comfort, security, and cost.
 But in the end, one great similarity with our first effort stands out: bunches of terrific, easily adaptable ideas.

-When we designed the shop you see here, we wanted to create a full-featured shop in a compact space.
+When we designed the wood shop you see here, we wanted to create a full-featured shop in a compact space.
 We started with a third stall of a 3-car garage, a feature found in many newer homes.
 You may not have this type of garage at your house.
 That s okay.
 Wherever you place your shop, we know you ll find a whole world of great ideas in this one that you can easily put to use.

 Fine Woodworking editor Matthew Teague has endured more than his fair share of unworkable shop spaces, so when he could call a one-car garage his own, it was heaven.
 Here's how he turned a 160-sq.-ft. garage into a smoothly running shop.
 Through clever use of mobile bases and sensible organization, all major machines are stored and fully functional in this small space.
 This article will help you create a workable shop in limited space.